NHBC Claims: A Guide for New-Build Homeowners

 Years 1-2: Builder Warranty Period

-Your builder is responsible for fixing defects that breach NHBC standards or don't meet your sales contract.
+Your builder is responsible for fixing defects that breach NHBC requirements (the technical standards your home was built to).
+Disputes about your sales contract are outside Buildmark, though you may have separate legal rights against the builder under the contract.
 NHBC can step in if your builder fails to act or goes out of business.

 Years 3-10: Structural Insurance Period